Jannick-dotcom/STM32F4_Scheduler/lib/OS/README_SVC.md

 _________________________________________________________________________________________

 ### Calling the SVC
-All SVCs are called from within an StallardOS method.
+All SVCs are called by using preprocessor macros, which help abstracting assembly calls to C/C++.
-These method abide the naming convention `call_xxx`.
+These method abide the naming convention `CALL_xxx`.
-> `call_pendPendSV(void);`
+> `CALL_PENDSV();`

-All functionality implemented in the call function, is a single assembly instruction `svc x`, where x is the number of the requested syscall.
+The macro expands to a single assembly instruction `SVC #x`, where x is the number of the requested syscall, defined as `SV_XXX`.

 The method does **not** check if the caller is privileged or unprivileged.
-Calls from privileged tasks will result in an SVC aswell, causing overhead.
+Calls from privileged tasks will result in an SVC aswell, causing unneseccary overhead.

 #### __Calling Restrictions__
 There's no calling restrictions in place.
 All unprivileged tasks are allowed to execute any implemented SVC